open-component-model/ocm/docs/ocm/model.md

   component version, which is not formally defined by the Open Component Model.
 - a formal description of the [Access Specification](#artefact-access) ,
-  which can be used to technically access the content of the artefact in form of a blob with a format defined by the artefact type and an optional media type assigned to the access specification.
+  which can be used to technically access the content of the artefact in form of a blob with a format defined by the artefact type.
+If there are multiple variants possible for the blob format the access specification must be able to describe an optional media type.
 - a (optional) digest of the artefact that is immutable during transport steps.

 Those attributes are described by formal fields of the element description